 If, for example, a supply bottleneck occurs somewhere in the world, the entire supply chain can temporarily come to a standstill or even collapse.
 Even many minor incidents can bring sand into the gears of supply chains: a traffic jam on the highway, a communication error between plants or a lengthy machine breakdown.
 Wherever companies are heavily dependent on the smooth running of all processes, there is even the threat of production downtimes and losses of millions in the event of an emergency.
 IT-supported transparency within the company, let alone across company boundaries to upstream stages of the supply chain, is often inadequate.

-As an innovative, web-based Software-as-a-Service (SaaS) platform, valantic’s Connected Chain Manager (CCM) builds bridges by easily connecting all partners within the entire supply chain and connects the often heterogeneously structured system landscapes.
+valantic’s Connected Chain Manager (CCM) builds bridges: As an innovative, Web-based Software-as-a-Service (SaaS) platform, it connects all partners along the entire supply chain via a simple interface.
 In doing so, a multitude of relevant information is exchanged, which offers advantages to all parties involved both in critical situations and in regular operations: improved early detection of bottlenecks, fast and aligned coordination in case of a crisis as well as improved planning reliability and efficiency gains ultimately increase the competitiveness of the entire supply chain.

 Supply bottlenecks can be visualised immediately using the graphical web interface in valantic’s Connected Chain Manager.